carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 ![parallel execution](../fig/parallel.svg)

+It is important to know that some tasks are fundamentally non-parallelizable.
+These tasks are also known as **inherently serial**.
+An example could be the computation of the fibonacci sequence using the formula `Fn=Fn-1 + Fn-2`

+## Challenge: Parallellizable and non-parallellizable tasks
+Can you think of a task in your domain that is parallelizable?
+Can you also think of one that is fundamentally non-parallelizable?

+Please write your answers in the collaborative document.

 > ## Embarrassingly parallel problems
 > Although we talked about embarrassingly parallel problems, it would be more correct to talk about embarrassingly parallel algorithms.